Timeslices, the Pomodoro Technique and Flowtime are all simple time management hacks to help with deep work and single tasking.

 Some people like to think of their break intervals as gap time, but I would just think of them as a break.
 There is absolutely no need to make them productive as well.

 The one exception to this is if you work from home, you can run little household “chores” during that time.
 Things like brewing a new pot of tea, folding some laundry, or preparing your gym bag for tomorrow.
 All these things get you away from your computer screen and let your mind rest for a bit, which is the purpose the break interval.

 It also doesn’t matter if the timer is physical or an app.

 Just find one that you enjoy using, and stick with it.

 An exception would be roles where there are constant interruptions, be they in the form of people or messages.
 An example of this would be a service desk or support role where there are SLAs or the expectation of a quick turnaround time on other people’s requests.

 In these roles, the best practice is to not use timeslices at all.
 Just let each hour of the day or the work-based interruptions be an indicator of when to take a quick break.

 What To Do Next

 Pick a timer, pick an interval and timeslice away!

 If you want to learn more simple time management techniques, read about the time management stack and sign up for my free newsletter below.
-I’ll also send you a free copy of Significant Systems.
+I’ll also send you a free copy of Evolution.